Dedoplistsqaro Municipality: Niko Pirosmanashvili House-Museum

 Niko Pirosmanashvili House-Museum is a historical monument located in the Pirosmani district of the village of Mirzaani, Dedoplistsqaro Municipality.
 It was established in 1960 based on a house built by the artist in 1898.
 The complex includes a residential house, ancillary buildings, an exhibition hall built in 1979, in which the artist's organic paintings are exhibited ("Woman playing the harmonium", "Woman with Easter eggs", and "Shota Rustaveli").
 More than 9,000 exhibits are kept in the museum, including Pirosmani's personal file from 1890, which sheds light on Pirosmani's biography and Pablo Picasso's lithograph "Portrait of Pirosmanashvili".
 The works of Georgian artists of the 20th century are also kept in the museum, reflecting the Qizikian life of the 20th century, carpets, rugs, pottery, work tools, and more.

 Khornabuji Peoples' Friendship Museum

 Khornabuji Peoples' Friendship Museum is a historical monument, located in the village of Khornabuji.
 The museum was founded in 1985 and is located in a one-story Russian-style house which was the property of G. Nechvelodov, an officer of the Nizhegorod Dragoon Regiment.
 He arrived with the Dragoon Regiment in Tsiteltskaro at that time and settled here.
 The house is built of logs, without using nails.
 It consists of four rooms in which Nechvelodov's personal belongings, ethnographic and various documentary materials are kept.
 The house was a gathering place for Georgian and Russian figures.
 At different times G. Nechvelodov was visited by Russian poets Alexander Pushkin and Mikhail Lermontov.
-In 1858, the French writer and traveler Alexander Dumas stopped here.
+In 1858, the French writer and traveler Alexandre Dumas stopped here.